History

 The hunter, finally, finds in the mountain, so pure, so essential, his deep roots, the sensitive overcome by the spirit, the soul illustrating the body.
 This is the aura that surrounds the mountain hunt and gives it the prestige of being clad in it.

-The Brotherhood Culminum Magister is governed by a Board of Directors that also forms the admission committee.
+The Brotherhood Culminum Magister is governed by a Board of Directors that also is part of the Jury.
 Its current composition is as follows.
-President: Ignacio Ruiz-Gallardón García de la Rasilla; Secretary: Juan Antonio García Alonso; Treasurer: Fernando Saiz Luca de Tena; Archivist: Jesús Caballero Martínez; members: Nicolás Franco Pasqual del Pobil, Marquis of Laserna and Enrique Zamácola Millet.
+President: Ignacio Ruiz-Gallardón García de la Rasilla; Treasurer: Fernando Saiz Luca de Tena; Archivist: Jesús Caballero Martínez; members: Juan Antonio García Alonso, Nicolás Franco Pasqual del Pobil, Marquis of Laserna and Enrique Zamácola Millet.
+Secretary not member of the Board: Rafael Sanchez Perez de Villaamil

 The candidates to the fellowship must meet the following requirements: